-In order to make progress, a child may generally require differentiation of the class play.
-The differentiation may involve modifying learning objectives, teaching styles and access strategies.
+In order to make progress, a child may generally require differentiation in class planning.
+This may involve modifying learning objectives, teaching styles and access strategies.

-A child's needs will also be provided for by individual target setting.
+A child's needs will also be provided for by the individual target setting.

-Monitoring of the progress will be carried out by the Class Teacher and used to inform future differentiation of class planning.
+Monitoring of progress will be carried out by the class teacher and used to inform future differentiation of class planning.